Breastfeeding and Periods: When Will Your Cycle Return?

 The level of your prolactin is not static; it rises and falls depending on how often your baby feeds.
 Nursing frequency is the absolute key variable here, especially those long night feeds when your prolactin levels naturally reach their absolute highest peak.
 This intense hormonal demand requires a great deal of energy, which fundamentally explains how many calories breastfeeding burns.
 The more frequently you bring your baby to your breast, the stronger the hormonal suppression of your cycle remains.

-When Does Your Period Return While Breastfeeding?
+When Does Your Period Return After Birth If Breastfeeding?
 A Timeline

 | Feeding Method | Typical Return | Range |